MarcellVokk/bfme-kit/README.md

 </a>

 ## Welcome
-Welcome to the official github repository of RegistryKit!
+Welcome to the official github repository of BfmeKit!
 This library allows you to easily modify the registry entries used by the BFME games.
 Additionaly, it provides a way to list and generate previews of BFME maps, as well as list available color options.
 It can also create installation registries from scratch.

 ## Get on NuGet